1986 20th ANNIVERSARY REUNION TOUR Dolenz, Jones, and Tork North America (May - December 1986)

 In 1985 music promoter David Fishof had been promoting the Happy Together shows, a series of Sixties-revival package tours.
 He eventually approached Peter Tork in Manhattan about the idea of a Monkees reunion to celebrate the group's upcoming 20th anniversary.
 Tork initially turned him down, but agreed to attend one of the Happy Together concerts from backstage before making a final decision.
 Peter came away impressed and agreed to travel to England with Fishof to broach the idea with both Micky Dolenz and Davy Jones.
 Having encountered success as a TV and video director in England, Dolenz was very reluctant and unsure if there would be any interest in seeing The Monkees in concert again.
 Fishof and Tork found Jones tending his horses and starring in a production of Godspell in London at the time.
 But Fishof persisted.
 After multiple transatlantic trips, Micky and Davy agreed to join the reunion.

 The final piece of the reunion puzzle was Michael Nesmith.
 By the 1980s, he was the owner of the Pacific Arts Corporation, which developed various media projects and produced motion pictures.
 Despite his bustling workload, Nesmith was, in fact, originally going to participate in the tour.
 "When the whole thing [the Monkees reunion] first started off, there were 10 or 12 dates and I was on them and looking forward to it," Michael toldGoldmine magazine in 1991.
 "Well, because it was the 20th Anniversary and nobody knew it was going to get as big as it did, it went from 20 dates to 200 in just a matter of weeks."
 Because Nesmith was producing the film Square Dance at the time, he was ultimately forced to withdraw from the reunion.
 "I'd planned on being able to tuck and roll the movie in between the [Monkees] dates but the next thing I know it had gone from going out for a few weekends to going out for four months solid.
 So, the time constraints just conspired against me."
 Nesmith instead voiced his support for the rest of the group as well as his desire to play with The Monkees when the moment allowed.
 "Then, for some reason," he said, "the perception got out that, well, he never did like this whole thing, and the fact of the matter is that Nesmith does just fine with it.
 I like it a lot, it's perfectly fine," Michael told Goldmine.
+Before the tour got underway, Micky took a moment to reassure fans about Michael's support for the trio's new activities, telling the Philadelphia Daily News that "He's behind us all the way."

-With the reunion now finalized, David Fishof was at first unsure on how to promote a Monkees reunion tour and even less certain of how it would be received.
+With the reunion now finalized, David Fishof was at first unsure how to promote a Monkees reunion tour and even less certain of how it would be received.
 But an event in early 1986 changed everything.
-In February MTV aired a weekend marathon of The Monkees television series.
+On February 23, 1986 MTV aired a weekend marathon of The Monkees television series.
 The reaction was overwhelming and birthed what would become a major resurgence for The Monkees just as the band was set to reunite.
 "We've never received such a volume of mail," MTV's general manager Tom Freston told Rolling Stone magazine in September 1986 about the initial response to the marathon airing of episodes.
 "We were dumbfounded by the whole thing."
 The perfect storm that was brewing around the reunion was completed just as the music of The Monkees was being made available again.
 In 1985, Rhino Records licensed the rights to the band's original nine albums and immediately began a reissue program, even before MTV started to air the series.

 The Monkees in New York City (May 1986)